nuxeo/nuxeo-studio-community-cookbook/modules/nuxeo/carousel/README.md

 Data comes from a page provider, and the carousel handles the fetching of more data when needed.
 For example, typically, the `pageSize` of a page provider is 40.
 When the user is on document #39 and clicks the "Next" button, the element increments the page index and calls the page provider for next page.

+## Prerequisites

+- Nuxeo Web UI
+- The `nuxeo-se-document-viewer`element, available [here](https://github.com/nuxeo/nuxeo-studio-community-cookbook/tree/master/modules/nuxeo/document-viewer-with-loading-message)

 ## Usage

+In Nuxeo Designer:

+* If not done yet, import the `nuxeo-se-document-viewer` element, available [here](https://github.com/nuxeo/nuxeo-studio-community-cookbook/tree/master/modules/nuxeo/document-viewer-with-loading-message)
-In Nuxeo Designer, import `nuxeo-carousel-display.html`, found [here](designer/nuxeo-carousel-display.html).
+* Import `nuxeo-carousel-display.html`, found [here](designer/nuxeo-carousel-display.html).

-We typically import it in the "elements" folder (that you can create in Designer if not already done), but you can put it wherever you want of course.
+In `nuxeo-carousel-display.html`, check the import of `nuxeo-se-document-viewer` is OK (check the link is correct for accessing `nuxeo-se-document-viewer`)

-Once imported, the element can be used standalone or inside a `nuxeo-results`.
+Once imported and updated for `nuxeo-se-document-viewer`, the element can be used standalone or inside a `nuxeo-results`.

 ### Standalone Usage, with its own nuxeo-page-provider